happybeing/safenetwork-gitportal/README.md

 I have identified [git-bug](https://github.com/MichaelMure/git-bug) as the most promising way forward, but this is very early stage and there may be other libraries or tools which provide alternative approaches.
 So I'm interested to hear of other possibilities while I explore using `git-bug`.

 ## Architecture for Proof of Concept
 I'm evaluating a solution based on using `git-bug` and `go-git` (both writing in Golang) as libraries compiled to wasm with a web font end to run in a modern web browser.
+Follow and contribute at [p2p-git-portal-poc](https://github.com/happybeing/p2p-git-portal-poc).

 Here's the overall picture, which may change!

 <img src="./diagrams/git-portal-architecture-golang-wasm.png" alt="architecture diagram for golang to wasm proof of concept">